Toggle menu

 • Pollokshaws Road

-The Outline Business Case (OBC) covering the strategic, economic, management, financial and commercial case for progressing the proposals, for each of the five strategic bus corridors was submitted to Transport Scotland in June for Paisley Road West and the other 4 corridors in July 2023 for review and approval.
-The outcome of these is expected in early 2024.
+An Outline Business Case covering the strategic, economic, management, financial and commercial case for each corridor was subsequently developed and submitted to Transport Scotland for review and approval in July 2023.

-Subject to OBC approval, the GBP will receive funding from Transport Scotland to progress each strategic bus corridor to Final Business Case including detailed design development.
-Extensive public consultation would take place on bus priority infrastructure schemes for each of the strategic bus corridors allocated BPF funding.
-Community and stakeholder engagement will inform the development and appraisal of options, as a key component of the Scottish Transport Appraisal Guidance process.
+Subject to approval of the Outline Business Case, the Glasgow City Region Bus Partnership would require funding from Transport Scotland to progress each corridor to Final Business Case, including detailed design development.
+Extensive public consultation would also be undertaken at this time on bus priority infrastructure schemes for each corridor allocated funding.
+And vitally, community and stakeholder engagement would inform the development and appraisal of options as a key component of the Scottish Transport Appraisal Guidance process.

-Glasgow City Council, as lead authority of the GBP, was formally advised by Transport Scotland on 16 January 2024 that due to budgetary constraints the BPF funding has been paused until the end of the 2024-25 financial year.
+Due to budgetary constraints, it was announced in January 2024 that Bus Partnership Fund funding has been paused until the end of the 2024-25 financial year.

 Minutes and Agendas